 Edible Flowers Guide

 Flowers are poetic, sentimental, romantic and ephemeral.
-And some of them taste good too.
+Some of them taste good too–in sweet and savory dishes.
 Azure-blue sage blossoms carry the aroma of the leaf, but softer and sweeter: just the thing to sprinkle over green peas.
-Blazing orange nasturtiums have a peppery bite and will dazzle any salad.
-At my restaurant in Seattle, Poppy, I find that cooking with flowers can add color and unique flavor to any meal.
+Blazing orange nasturtiums have peppery flavors and can dazzle any salad.
+At my restaurant in Seattle, Poppy, I find that cooking with flowers and leaves can add color and unique flavor to any meal.
 My kitchen garden is packed with delicious, delicate blossoms: pink globes of chive, hearty kale flowers, edible ornamentals like violets or lavender.
 It's a pleasure to bring such beauty to my table.

 Edible Flower Tips:

-- • Don't eat florist flowers-they are often loaded with pesticides.
+• Don't eat florist flowers-they are often loaded with pesticides or other chemicals.

 Edible Flowers to Try:

 Whatever you pick, be ready to be surprised by the delicate flavors you create.
 As with gardening, the miracle is always in what blooms.
-Some inspiration to get started:
+Here are a few other uses for edible flowers.

 Nasturtium blooms, borage, monarda and calendula add a vibrant pop to a salad.